kenylieou/env-sync/README.md

 Usage: env-sync [options] <file1> <file2>

 file1: is the file need to check
-file2: is the file use to compare
+file2: is the file used to compare

 Options:
   -V, --version  output the version number